ArshadAman/FlipkartClone/README.md

 # Flipkart Clone
-this is a flipkart homepage clone
+this is a flipkart homepage clone using HTML and CSS